What is an exciter?

 A typical exciter includes a voice coil, electrical connection terminals, a suspension system, a motor assembly, and an adhesive ring or coupling plate, which attaches the exciter to the mounting surface.
 At the point when a signal is sent to the exciter, the unit starts to vibrate at the frequency of the signal, and those vibrations move through the exciter's mounting surface along these lines transmitting sound - the outcome is surprisingly melodic and accurate.
 Sounds amazing; however, for what reason would you utilize an exciter.
-Next to the mentioned advantages of their size when space is an issue, exciters have another distinctive element - exciter technology is a financially smart option compared to standard speakers that permit sound multiplication practically anyplace it is wanted.
+Next to the mentioned advantages of their size when space is an issue, body shakers have another distinctive element - exciter technology is a financially smart option compared to standard speakers that permit sound multiplication practically anyplace it is wanted.

 Exciters can be used almost everywhere.
 However, it is crucial to be aware of the fact that every surface sounds different.
-An exciter mounted on a wooden desk will generate a different sound than an exciter mounted onto a glass door.
+A body shaker mounted on a wooden desk will create a different sound than an exciter mounted onto a glass door.
 Size also matters – a wooden floor will create a different sound image than the mentioned wooden desk.
 Once you have decided on a material and a location, the next decision should be the right type of exciter since there are several types of exciters, each with its own benefits and features.
 However, the selection of an exciter is connected to several factors and questions regarding the application surface and its substrate, size and weight of the mounting surface coverage area and desired sound result.
 For detailed information about each type of exciters, check out the Dayton Audio exciters buyers guide.

 What are flat-panel speakers and how do they work?